 Students may purchase books, school supplies, and other items at the campus bookstore.
 The bookstore is operated by Barnes and Noble.
-Hours of operation are on page 26.
+Hours of operation can be found at campbell.bncollege.com.

 Building Hours

 Taylor Hall of Religion is open from 8 a.m. to 9 p.m. during weekdays and at other times for special occasions.